Doing Business With Us

 Each Federal Reserve Bank is a separate legal entity and processes acquisitions according to the guidelines adopted by that Reserve Bank.
 Federal Reserve Banks are not authorized to use the General Services Administration’s federal supply schedules.

 The Federal Reserve Banks have agreed to a procurement framework intended to foster the acquisition of quality goods, services, and construction at the most favorable terms through competition.
-Generally, acquisitions valued at $10,000 ($20,000 for construction) or less may be made without obtaining competitive quotations or proposals.
-Acquisitions for goods and services valued more than $10,000 ($20,000 for construction) but not more than $100,000 generally require the solicitation of bids from at least three suppliers.
-Acquisitions valued at more than $100,000 are generally bid through a formal Request for Proposal (RFP) process.*
+Generally, acquisitions valued at less than $35,000 may be made without obtaining competitive quotations or proposals.
+Acquisitions for goods and services valued at more than $35,000 but not more than $250,000 generally require the solicitation of bids from at least three suppliers.
+Acquisitions valued at more than $250,000 are generally bid through a formal Request for Proposal (RFP) process.

 How to Become a Supplier